Advertisement

 Vegan food guide to Asia – It’s Inexpensive, Healthy & Delicious

 A vegan lifestyle is not only beneficial for the well-being of animals and the environment but also optional for health, it is especially so when travelling.
-Vegan diets minimize the chance of getting poisoning, travellers diarrhoea and other stomach upsets due to the elimination of meats and dairy.
+Vegan diets minimize the chance of getting food poisoning, travellers diarrhoea and other stomach upsets due to the elimination of meats and dairy.

 Recently there has been a significant acknowledgement of the vegan diet and associated health benefits.
 This has fueled a large range of commercial food products produced specifically for those avoiding animal products.
 Great!